John Banville: Booker Prize

 Banville wrote a letter in 1981 to The Guardian suggesting that the Booker Prize, for which he was "runner-up to the shortlist of contenders", be given to him so that he could use the money to buy every copy of the longlisted books in Ireland and donate them to libraries, "thus ensuring that the books not only are bought but also read – surely a unique occurrence".

-When his novel The Book of Evidence was shortlisted for the 1989 Booker Prize, Banville said a friend—whom he described as "a gentleman of the turf"—instructed him "to bet on the other five shortlistees, saying it was a sure thing, since if I won the prize I would have the prize-money, and if I lost one of the others would win ...
+When his novel The Book of Evidence was shortlisted for the 1989 Booker Prize, Banville said a friend he called "a gentleman of the turf" instructed him "to bet on the other five shortlistees, saying it was a sure thing, since if I won the prize I would have the prize-money, and if I lost one of the others would win ...
 But the thing baffled me and I never placed the bets.
 I doubt I'll be visiting Ladbrokes any time soon".

-Banville was not shortlisted for the Booker Prize again until 2005 when his novel The Sea was selected.
-The Sea was in contention alongside novels written by Julian Barnes, Sebastian Barry, Kazuo Ishiguro, Ali Smith and Zadie Smith.
+Banville was not shortlisted for the Booker Prize again until 2005, when his novel The Sea was selected.
+The Sea was in contention alongside novels by Julian Barnes, Sebastian Barry, Kazuo Ishiguro, Ali Smith and Zadie Smith.
 The chairman of the judges was John Sutherland.
 Earlier that year Sutherland had written approvingly of Ian McEwan's novel Saturday.
-Banville, however, dismissed the work in The New York Review of Books and expressed his dismay that McEwan was increasingly showing "a disturbing tendency toward mellowness".
-Anne Haverty later described Banville's critique of Saturday as "devastatingly effective".
-Sutherland sent a letter (signed with the title "Lord Northcliffe Professor Emeritus") in response to Banville's review, a letter in which he took Banville to task over his misreading of a game of squash in the novel.
+Banville had dismissed the work in The New York Review of Books and expressed his dismay that McEwan was increasingly showing "a disturbing tendency toward mellowness".
+Anne Haverty later called Banville's critique of Saturday "devastatingly effective".
+Sutherland sent a letter (signed "Lord Northcliffe Professor Emeritus") in response to Banville's review, in which he took Banville to task over his misreading of a game of squash in the novel.
 Banville issued a written reply with the opening line: "Summoned, one shuffles guiltily into the Department of Trivia", before begging Sutherland's pardon for his "sluggish comprehension" after managing to make his way through "all seventeen pages" of the game.
-Banville later admitted that, upon reading Sutherland's letter, he had thought: "[W]ell, I can kiss the Booker goodbye".
+He later admitted that, upon reading Sutherland's letter, he thought he could "kiss the Booker goodbye".